 This course will introduce technology graduate students and senior undergraduates to the basic concepts of optimization methods, with particular emphasis on applications in product and process design.
 Math reviews will be included as needed by the students.
 Unconstrained nonlinear problems will be presented and solved using robust methods that are simple to implement.
 Constrained problems will be solved using a basic extension of an unconstrained method.
 Permission of department required.

 ENGT 58100* - Internet of Things, Cybersecurity, and Industrial Espionage (3 credit hours)

-ENGT 59000-2 - Engineering Technology Capstone Research Writing (1 credit hour)
+ENGT 59000-2* - Engineering Technology Capstone Research Writing (Research Investigation & Writing) (1 credit hour)

 The capstone purpose is a culminating Engineering Technology research and writing event requiring students to use the collective knowledge, wisdom and research that have been assimilated during the course of the degree program.
 Specifically, the learning outcome is an opportunity to select a problem or issue which is then analyzed, corrected and documented.
 Projects are typically an applied application of technology or process to solve a business, industrial or education problem as described by a problem statement and reinforced by a thorough review of the literature.
 The deliverables or concrete outcomes can take the form of comparative analyses, pilot/prototype systems, software development, physical plant layouts, educational and training media, human resource studies, design of experiments studies, multimedia development, and theory of constraints model applications, to name just a few.